SPMIC-UoN/fsl_sub_plugin_slurm/README.md

 ### Coprocessor Configuration

-This plugin is not capable of automatically determining all the necessary information to configure your co-processors.
+This plugin is not capable of automatically determining all the necessary information to configure your co-processors but will advise of the information it can find and propose queue definitions for these GPU resources.

 SLURM typically selects GPU resources with a GRES (Generic RESource) that defines the type and quantity of the co-processor.
 Where multiple classes of co-processor are available this might be selectable via the GRES or you may need to provide a _constraint_.
 If you would like to be able to support running on a class and all superior devices you need to be able to use constraints as GRES requests do not support logical combinations.
 The automatically generated configuration should include useful information about your GRES and constraints, but should you wish to obtain this information yourself use the commands:

 * `sinfo -p <partition> -o %G` - This will list all the GRES defined on \<partition>.
 * `sinfo -p <partition> -o %f` - This will list all features selectable by a `--constraint` as a comma-separated list.